Do You Like Hitchcock?

 Do You Like Hitchcock? (orig.
-Ti piace Hitchcock?) is a 2005 made-for-TV giallo film directed by Dario Argento.
+Ti piace Hitchcock?) is a 2005 made-for-TV horror film directed by Dario Argento.
 The film is a homage to the acclaimed thriller film director Alfred Hitchcock.

 Plot

 Giulio, a film student, spies on Sasha, an attractive neighbor, and rents Fritz Lang films for his thesis.
 He sees Sasha at the video store.
 She tries to rent Alfred Hitchcock's Strangers on a Train at the same time as another woman, Federica.
 The two strike up a friendship.
 The next day, riding his bicycle, Giulio sees Sasha and Federica having furtive conversation by a fountain.

 An intruder uses a key to enter Sasha's apartment while her mother is home alone and murders her with a brass pestle.
 Giulio is awakened that night by the police investigation as they question Sasha.

 Giulio reads the newspaper and finds out that Sasha Zerboni was an only child and her mother was a wealthy widow.
 He tells his girlfriend Arianna that he suspects Sasha and Federica are in an agreement similar to the one in Strangers on a Train.

 Giulio goes across the street and finds a cleaning crew mopping up the crime scene.
 He snatches a letter out of the mailbox: a bank statement showing almost 1 million Euros in the Zerboni account.
 Back at his apartment, his mother tells him about her new fiancé.
 Upon Sasha's return, the cleaning crew chief tells her about Giulio's visit.

 Someone breaks into Giulio's apartment.
 The intruder breaks an empty wine bottle and flees when Giulio hears the noise.
 Giulio calls Arianna and asks her to spend the night because he's nervous.
 When Giulio hypothesizes that it is Sasha's turn to kill someone close to Federica (à la Strangers on a Train), Arianna says he is crazy.
 The next day, Andrea, the video store clerk, tells Giulio Sasha had been in and asked about him, saying she knew he watched her.

 The following day, Andrea asks Giulio to mind the video store while he steps out.
 While Andrea is away, he looks up Federica's address on the store computer.

 Giulio rides his motorbike to Federica's apartment and follows her to her workplace.
 At the end of the day, Federica disconsolately leaves with her boss.
 Giulio follows them to the boss's apartment and sees them arguing in a second-floor window.
 The boss is blackmailing Federica for sexual favors over money she stole from a client.
 He spots Giulio looking through the window.
 Giulio scampers back down the ledge, but falls and fractures his ankle.
 He limps to his motorbike, barely escaping.